 The Canadian Public Sector Accounting Standards Board continuously updates public sector accounting standards.
-Recent areas of change include asset retirement obligations, revenue recognition, and financial instruments.
-Changes in accounting standards typically result in more work for preparers of financial statements (management) and their auditors.
+Recent areas of change impacted asset retirement obligations and revenue.
+Changes in accounting standards typically result in more work for preparers of financial statements and their auditors.